Maulvi Nazir

-Maulvi Nazir, also known as Mullah Nazir, or Maulvi Nazir Wazir, (Pashto: مولوي نذیر وزیر) was a prominent commander of the Pakistani Taliban in South Waziristan based in Wana.
+Maulvi Nazir (c.
+1975 - 2 January 2013), also known as Mullah Nazir, or Maulvi Nazir Wazir, (Pashto: مولوي نذیر وزیر) was a prominent commander of the Pakistani Taliban in South Waziristan based in Wana.
 He was a dual citizen of Afghanistan and Pakistan, and had a significant role in Taliban affairs in both countries.
 He was killed by a US drone strike on 2 January 2013.

 Early life

-Nazir was a member of the Sayyid-origin Kakakhel tribe of Pashtuns.
+Nazir was a member of the Kakakhel tribe, which have Sayyid origins and are a part of the Ahmadzai, which are part of the Wazir.
 He was estimated to have been born in 1975.
 He had citizenship of both Afghanistan and Pakistan, and owned property in Kandahar until 2010.
 During the Soviet–Afghan War and ensuing Afghan civil wars, he was affiliated with Hezbe Islami Gulbuddin.
 He later joined the Taliban and aligned himself politically with the JUI party of Fazal-ur-Rehman.
 In Pakistan, he controlled large portions of South Waziristan, and maintained his influence in the Afghan provinces of Paktika, Zabul, Helmand, and Kandahar.